 It is generally difficult for Deferred Action for Childhood Arrivals (DACA) recipients to get bank loans — but it's still possible.
-As a DACA recipient, many banks and lenders will consider you as a high-risk individual because of your status.
+Many banks and lenders will consider you a high-risk individual because of your status.
 Many banks consider DACA to be temporary and not guaranteed because DACA is easily affected by U.S. immigration law.
-However, there are other lenders that DACA recipients can borrow from.
+However, DACA recipients can borrow from other lenders.
 You can get personal loans, student loans, and home loans from banks and other lenders.
 This article explains how to get personal loans, student loans, and home loans as a DACA recipient.

-However, there are still some loan options.
-DACA holders are eligible for personal loans, student loans, and home loans.
-Your chances of successfully getting a loan depend on your “risk status” or how risky a borrower you are.
+However, Dreamers still have some loan options.
+Those with DACA status are eligible for personal loans, student loans, and home loans.
+Your chances of successfully getting a loan depend on your “risk status” or how risky of a borrower you are.

-Additionally, some schools and lenders consider DACA students as international students.
+Additionally, some schools and lenders consider DACA students to be international students.
 If this is the case, you may be able to get financial assistance for international students, such as private scholarships or private student loans.
 However, financial institutions may consider DACA student loans as “alternative” loans, which could cause higher interest rates.
-You should carefully consider the repayment terms, including the loan amount, interest rates, and whether there are fixed rates, monthly payment costs, origination fees, and autopay options.
+Carefully consider the repayment terms of any loan you take out, including the loan amount, interest rates, and whether there are fixed rates, monthly payment costs, origination fees, and autopay options.

 You could also try to get a loan from a private lender.
 These loans generally have fewer documentation requirements.
 However, they will probably expect a minimum credit score of 650.